Manaslu: 1980s

-In the pre-monsoon period of 1980, a South Korean team led by Li In-jung reached the summit via the normal route, which was the eighth ascent to the peak.
-The year 1981 marked several expeditions: the largest contingent of 13 climbers of a team organized by the Sport-Eiselin of Zurich led by H. V. Kaenel, made it to the summit along the normal route; in autumn, French mountaineers opened a new route, a variation of the west face route; and a Japanese team, led by Y. Kato, made an ascent via the normal route.
+In the pre-monsoon period of 1980, a South Korean team led by Li In-jung reached the summit via the normal route; this was the eighth ascent to the peak.
+The year 1981 marked several expeditions: the largest contingent, 13 climbers of a team organized by the Sport-Eiselin of Zurich and led by H. V. Kaenel, made it to the summit along the normal route; in autumn, French mountaineers opened a new route, a variation of the west face route; and a Japanese team, led by Y. Kato, made an ascent via the normal route.

 In 1983, two climbers from Yugoslavia, trying to climb the peak from the south face, were buried under an avalanche.
 One of them was Nejc Zaplotnik, a notable climber of Slovenian origin.
 A Korean team reached the summit in the autumn of the same year.
-A German team led by G. Harter was successful in climbing the peak via the south face, which followed the "1972 Tyrolean Route".
+A German team led by G. Harter was successful in climbing the peak via the south face, which followed the 1972 Tyrolean Route.

-On May 10, 1983, four men from the Joint Services East Nepal Expedition made the first British ascent of Manaslu North using a totally new route, special permission from the Nepalese Government having been granted to access an area normally denied to Europeans; the team was led by Major Douglas Keelan of the Royal Marines and included members from the Royal Navy, Royal Air Force and Royal Marines.
+On May 10, 1983, four men from the Joint Services East Nepal Expedition made the first British ascent of Manaslu North using a new route, special permission from the Nepalese Government having been granted to access an area normally denied to Europeans; the team was led by Major Douglas Keelan of the Royal Marines and included members from the Royal Navy, Royal Air Force and Royal Marines.

 During the winter of 1983–84, a Polish team led by L. Korniszewski successfully followed the Tyrolean Route.
 On January 12, 1984, Maciej Berbeka and Ryszard Gajewski of that expedition made the first winter ascent via the normal route.

-In the spring season of 1984, a Yugoslav team led by A. Kunaver climbed the peak via the south face.
+In the spring season of 1984, a Yugoslav team led by Aleš Kunaver climbed the peak via the south face.
 During the same year, in autumn, Polish teams climbed the south ridge and south-east face.

 On November 9, 1986, Jerzy Kukuczka, Artur Hajzer, and Carlos Carsolio made the first climb of the east summit (7894 m) of Manaslu.
 The next day, Kukuczka and Hajzer reached the summit via a new route, ascending the east ridge and descending the north-east face.

 1990s

 On May 2, 1993, Sepp Brunner, Gerhard Floßmann, Sepp Hinding and Dr. Michael Leuprecht reached the summit via the normal route and descended on skis from 7000 m to the basecamp.
 The Austrian expedition was led by Arthur Haid.
 On December 8, 1995, Anatoli Boukreev summited Manaslu with the Second Kazakhstan Himalaya Expedition.
-On May 12, 1996, Carlos Carsolio and his younger brother Alfredo, reached the summit of Manaslu.
-For Carsolio it was his fourteenth and final eight-thousander, becoming the fourth person in history and the youngest to achieve the feat.
+On May 12, 1996, Carlos Carsolio and his younger brother Alfredo reached the summit of Manaslu.
+For Carsolio it was his fourteenth and final eight-thousander; he became the fourth person in history and the youngest to achieve the feat.
 In 1997, Charlie Mace made the first American ascent.